-Commercial development wastewater production, which is assumed at 80 percent of inside water use, was assumed to be 0.068 gallons per day per square foot of the building in the 2002 EIS SETR.
+Commercial development wastewater production is summarized in Table 4-5 below.
+The grocery store and restaurant wastewater generation was estimated using 80 percent of the estimated water flow demand, matching Table G2-2 in the Criteria for Sewage Works Design dated January 2022.
+The retail and office potable water use demands were calculated using 0.068 gpd per square foot of building area, matching the 2002 EIS SETR.
 There was no updated information available since the 2002 EIS SETR, so this rate will continue to be used.